Skip to content

 Matrix & Attachments

-Use these tools to work inside the active Matrix room and thread, send follow-up messages, manage thread tags, summaries, and model overrides, and reuse files that belong to the current conversation.
+Use these tools to work inside the active Matrix room and thread, send follow-up messages, manage thread tags, resolution, summaries, and model overrides, and reuse files that belong to the current conversation.

 What This Page Covers

 This page documents the built-in tools in the matrix-and-attachments group.
-Use these tools when you need to send or inspect Matrix messages, manage thread tags, summaries, or model overrides, or handle attachment IDs that are scoped to the current room and thread.
+Use these tools when you need to send or inspect Matrix messages, manage thread tags, resolution, summaries, or model overrides, or handle attachment IDs that are scoped to the current room and thread.

 Tools On This Page